 French Bulldog Colors: From Standard to Exotic

-• Cream - Soft, serene, and as cuddly as a cloud.
-Sometimes also called “blonde” or “tan”
+• Cream - Soft, peaceful, and cuddly as a cloud.
+Sometimes also referred to as “blonde” or “tan.”

-• Pied Mixes –“The cow pattern” A playful patchwork that brings all the above together.
+• Pied Mixes - “The cow pattern.”
+A playful patchwork that showcases the combination of all the above.

-• Blue – Fully gray coat with its unique charm.
+• Blue - A fully gray coat that gives blue its cool touch.

-• Exotic Fawn - A delightful twist on the traditional fawn.
+• Exotic Fawn - A different version of the regular fawn.

 • Tan Points – “The Rottweiler” pattern.
 Brown markings on eyebrows, cheeks, and paws.

-• Platinum: Exotic color (blue, lilac, chocolate, Isabella), covered in cream.
+• Platinum: An exotic color (blue, lilac, chocolate, Isabella) covered in cream.

 View New Litters of Frenchie Puppies

-Discovering the Standard French Bulldog Colors and Patterns
+In the Standard French Bulldog Colors and Patterns: A Quick Overview

 Standard Color French Bulldog

-Curious about the official colors and patterns of French Bulldogs?
-Let’s delve into their rich history.
-The journey of standard French Bulldog colors dates back to 1897, when brindle reigned supreme as the sole recognized color.
-This changed in 1911, following a revision of breed standards, which then included a variety of colors and patterns such as fawn, cream, and piebald.
-Fast forward to today, adherence to these standards remains pivotal, as any deviation leads to disqualification in competitive arenas.
-The Range of Acceptable Colors The array of acceptable French Bulldog colors includes all shades of black brindle, fawn, white, brindle and white, and more, with the exception of certain disqualifying colors.
-Disqualifications occur with solid black, mouse, liver, black and tan, black and white, and white with black, as well as merle, fluffy, Isabella and the rest of exotics.
-Investing in Standard-Color French Bulldogs If you’re considering adding a standard-color French Bulldog to your family, particularly from a reputable breeder, prices generally range between $3,500-$5,000 for a pet-quality dog.
-However, if you’re seeking a pup from a lineage of champions, boasting exceptional quality and want to acquire full AKC breeding rights, prices may ascend to between $6,000-$10,000.
+Are you interested in the official colors and patterns of French Bulldogs?
+Let’s explore their fascinating past.
+The history of standard French Bulldog colors dates back to 1897 when the only color accepted was the brindle.
+That changed in 1911, following the amendment of the breed standards.
+In their new form, colors and patterns such as fawn, cream, and piebald were included.
+If we look into the present, compliance with such rules is still of utmost priority, as any transgression will lead a contestant to disqualification in dog shows.
+Current Acceptable Colors - The available French Bulldog hues list includes all colors of black brindle, fawn, white, brindle and white, and many others but lacking the disqualifying colors.
+Disqualifications occur with certain colors such as solid black, mouse, liver, black and tan, black and white, and white with black, as well as merle, fluffy, Isabella and the rest of exotics.
+Pricing for the French Bulldog with Standard Colors Typically pet-quality dogs from a respected breeder start around $3,500-$5,000 for such standard color Frenchies.
+On the flip side, you can go for a puppy from a champion line, a pup of superior quality, and additionally, you want to have full AKC breeding rights to it.
+In such cases, the price may go between $6,000 and $8,000 or reach $10,000.

 The Brindle Coat Color Pattern